 It’s important to mention that all companies producing pet food have to establish formulas to meet the requirements of Food and Drug Administration, (FDA) and the Association of American Feed Control Officials (AAFCO).

 It is recommendable to feed your pet Super Premium types of foods.
-This means they are “meat based” and also more nutritious and good balanced, with a higher quality of proteins than “meat meal” and including a package of “vitamins and minerals” that has been designed to be more thoroughly absorbed by your pet’s body.
+This means they are meat-based (defined meat and defined meal), more nutritious, and good balanced, including all the essential amino acids cats need and vitamins and minerals that have been designed to be more thoroughly absorbed by your pet’s body.

 - Proteins from soy (“soybean meal”, “soy flour”, “soy meal”)

 - Grains such as wheat, and white rice.
 They are high in carbs and wheat has gluten.